-Throughout the Delta Adapts process, various outreach and engagement activities were undertaken to ensure that Delta-region stakeholders were adequately informed of the initiative's progress and had the chance to provide input to help shape Delta Adapts.
+Throughout the Delta Adapts vulnerability assessment process, various outreach and engagement activities were undertaken to ensure that Delta-region stakeholders were adequately informed of the initiative's progress and had the chance to provide input to help shape the Delta Adapts vulnerability assessment.
 These outreach activities align with the Delta Stewardship Council's (Council) Public Participation Plan, which outlines the Council's strategies and procedures for ensuring public participation in Council initiatives.

+CHAPTER 1.
 Types of Engagement Activities

-Outreach and engagement activities undertaken throughout the Delta Adapts process included Stakeholder Work Group (SWG) and Technical Advisory Committee (TAC) meetings, stakeholder briefings and presentations, meetings with community-based organizations, Delta Stewardship Council meetings, and various public outreach materials.
+Outreach and engagement activities undertaken throughout the Delta Adapts process included Stakeholder Work Group (SWG) and Technical Advisory Committee (TAC) meetings, stakeholder briefings and presentations, meetings with community-based organizations, Delta Stewardship Council meetings, a virtual community workshop, and various public outreach materials.
 In addition to these activities, Council staff and consultants worked closely with dozens of agency partners and consulted with many scientists and experts throughout the process of developing the Delta Adapts technical analyses.
 Figure 1 shows the various engagement activities undertaken.

-Figure 1 Types of engagement activities for Delta Adapts
+Figure 1: Types of engagement activities for Delta Adapts

-Stakeholder Work Group
+1.1 Stakeholder Work Group

 To promote the exchange of information between diverse Delta stakeholders, the Council established a SWG with members including community-based organizations, local and regional government agencies, state agencies, utility companies, water districts, and environmental organizations.
 SWG members reflected the broad range of stakeholder interests in the Delta.
-The SWG has met two times, on October 2, 2019 and December 10,

-2020, to provide input on key assets to be considered in the analysis, data to be used, how to structure the analysis to be most useful, and to provide preliminary feedback on draft vulnerability assessment results.
+The SWG has met two times, on October 2, 2019 and December 10, 2020, to provide input on key assets to be considered in the analysis, data to be used, how to structure the analysis to be most useful, and to provide preliminary feedback on draft vulnerability assessment results.
 It is anticipated that the SWG will meet one or two additional times in 2021.
-Appendix 1 lists the attendees to the two SWG meetings.
+Appendix A lists the attendees to the two SWG meetings.
 A total of 61 SWG members have been engaged so far.